vannguyengd/gooddata-ui/docs/18_dashboard_plugins.md

 dashboards enhanced by the plugin until you upgrade your plugin and build it against the latest version of the `@gooddata/sdk-ui-dashboard`.

-We decided to go with this strict behavior in order to give you stronger guarantees that plugins enhanced by your dashboard work predictably regardless of how we change the vanilla experience.
+We decided to go with this strict behavior in order to give you strong guarantees that plugins enhanced by your dashboard will work predictably regardless of how we change the vanilla experience.

 In the future, we may expand in this area and allow your plugins to automatically follow the latest stable build of the Dashboard component.